 The relationship between staff and residents

 We also looked at the interaction of the staff with the residents - whether they made eye contact and especially whether they were there talking to them.
 A sitting room full of residents and no staff means nobody is caring for those people.
 Another thing we asked was about trips out.
-A good home has a bus or van to take people out just for a drive round.
+A good home has a bus or van to take people out, even just for a drive around.